ryantonini/gamefaqs-py/README.rst

 After installation, you will have to run the `run_load.py` script.
 The script will create a SQLite database file in the current working directory containing data loaded from http://www.gamefaqs.com/.

-If your working in a UNIX environment, you can find the PATH via:
+If your working in a UNIX environment, you can find the file PATH via:

 ::